-Restoration of the house by the Kelzer family took place in 2006 and 2007.
+Another restoration of the house by the Kelzer family took place in 2006 and 2007.
 For their work the Kelzers received the 2007 award for the year's best restoration in the Carver Historic District.

 209 Main Street West, Herman Bom House.
 Built about 1905 by Herman and Amanda Bom, the house replaced a pre-1894 two-story house on the property that sat closer to the street and that had two one-story additions to the east and one to the south.
 The present home, with Craftsman style interior built-ins, was the farmhouse of the 160-acre Bom farm, which was along the banks of the Minnesota River, just south of the present house and flood dike.
 The farm produced corn, oats, and alfalfa and supported grazing cattle and horses on river bottom pastureland, though flooding of the lowlands made farming a risky venture.
 Herman and Amanda (Lund) Bom, born respectively in 1864 and 1871 in Skaraborg, Sweden, bought the lot for the house in 1903 and about 1905 built the present lap-sided frame house, which once had an open front porch, and which was stuccoed over by a later owner, probably in the 1930s.
 During the Bom's ownership the property had a barn, chicken coops, and sheds, now gone, which were located near the present-day flood dike.
 Herman Bom worked on the railroad and farmed most of his life.
-He was a member of the Carver Fire Department and served in various civic capacities.
+In 1900 he did some repair work on one of Carver's stone arch bridges, and in 1902 performed work for Carver using a team of horses.
+He also seems to have occasionally operated the Carver ferry for the town, and certainly did so on March 2 and 3, 1909.
+He was a member of the Carver Fire Department and served in various civic capacities, including serving as a special police officer at the Carver County Fair in Carver in 1912.
 The Bom's sons helped with the farming.
 Tragedy struck the family in July 1937 as son Arnold tried to stop a runaway horse-drawn hay rake and was fatally injured when impaled as the rig struck a tree near the street in front of the house.
 The funerals visitations of Arnold and later Amanda Bom took place in the family home, with the funerals held at nearby Salem Lutheran Church in Carver, which Amanda attended since it was built in 1876.
 Herman, Amanda, and Arnold Bom are buried in the East Union Church Cemetery just west of Carver.